Safeguarding

 In 2022 we joined others across the rail industry in signing the Rough Sleeping on Rail Charter, aimed at reducing rough sleeping and safeguarding those most vulnerable.
 We are working with Network Rail and the British Transport Police to progress and deliver its commitments.

-Creating a safe space in Richmond
+Creating a Safe Space in Richmond

 Railway Fatalities and Suicides

-SWR works closely with the British Transport Police, Network Rail, the Samaritans and other industry partners to try to identify vulnerable individuals and reduce the number of suicides on the railway.
+SWR works closely with the British Transport Police, Network Rail, the Samaritans, and other industry partners to try to identify vulnerable individuals and reduce the number of suicides on the railway.
 A team of trained Trespass and Welfare Officers provide a visible presence at identified locations, supporting our stations colleagues in identifying and mitigating risk.

-Domestic violence
+Domestic Abuse

-We will soon be launching domestic violence guidance for colleagues which aims to raise awareness of domestic violence, address the effect on the colleague and their workplace, and provide guidance and support for managers and victims.
+We will soon be launching domestic abuse guidance for colleagues which aims to raise awareness of domestic violence, address the effect on the colleague and their workplace, and provide guidance and support for managers and victims.

 Our INSPIRE network is focussed on supporting and promoting gender equality at SWR, and it is important that everyone, regardless of gender or gender identity, comes together to champion this agenda.